arekbee/freeflora.net/README.md

     -  http://www.raspberrypi.org/documentation/installation/installing-images/README.md

-And of course here the standard setup:
+And of course here is the standard setup:

 -   Put the SD card (Raspbian image) into your Pi